 Libraries 175: A Snapshot of Library Life

-This year marks 175 years since the Public Libraries Act - the landmark legislation that led to today's network of nearly 4,000 public libraries across the UK.
+2025 marked 175 years since the Public Libraries Act - the landmark legislation that led to today's network of nearly 4,000 public libraries across the UK.

-We’ll bring all the images together in a special photo book and seal them in a time capsule, ready to be opened in another 175 years – in the year 2200!
+We will bring all the images together in a special photo book and seal them in a time capsule, ready to be opened in another 175 years – in the year 2200!

 Staff